Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: The perturbed two body problem

-Assume that the donor loses mass at a rate $\dot{M}_{\rm d}$ from the position $\vec{r}_{\rm d}$ (ejection point) relative to its center of mass.
-Similarly, the accretor gains mass at a rate $\dot{M}_{\rm a}$ from the position $\vec{r}_{\rm a}$ (accretion point) relative to its center of mass.
-The absolute velocities (i.e, with respect to an inertial reference frame) of the ejected and accreted matter are $\vec{W}_{\rm d}$ and $\vec{W}_{\rm a}$, respectively.
-The velocities of the ejected and accreted mass relative to the donor and accretor are $\vec{w}_{\rm d}= \vec{w}_{\rm d} -d\vec{R}_{\rm d}/dt$ and $\vec{w}_{\rm a} = \vec{w}_{\rm a} -d\vec{R}_{\rm a}/dt$, respectively, where $d\vec{R}_{\rm d}/dt$ and $d\vec{R}_{\rm a}/dt$ denote the absolute velocities of the donor's and accretor's centers of mass.
+Assume that the donor loses mass at a rate $\dot{M}_{\rm don}$ from the position $\vec{r}_{\rm don}$ (ejection point) relative to its center of mass.
+Similarly, the accretor gains mass at a rate $\dot{M}_{\rm acc}$ from the position $\vec{r}_{\rm acc}$ (accretion point) relative to its center of mass.
+The absolute velocities (i.e, with respect to an inertial reference frame) of the ejected and accreted matter are $\vec{W}_{\rm don}$ and $\vec{W}_{\rm acc}$, respectively.
+The velocities of the ejected and accreted mass relative to the donor and accretor are $\vec{w}_{\rm don}= \vec{W}_{\rm don} -d\vec{R}_{\rm don}/dt$ and $\vec{w}_{\rm acc} = \vec{W}_{\rm acc} -d\vec{R}_{\rm acc}/dt$, respectively, where $d\vec{R}_{\rm don}/dt$ and $d\vec{R}_{\rm acc}/dt$ denote the absolute velocities of the donor's and accretor's centers of mass.
 Consequently, a perturbing acceleration acts on the system.
-Following \cite{hadjidemetriou1969dynamics,2007ApJ...667.1170S}, the perturbing acceleration is written as
+Following \cite{1969Ap&SS...3...31H,2007ApJ...667.1170S}, the perturbing acceleration is written as

-where $\vec{g}_{\rm a}$ and $\vec{g}_{\rm d}$ represent orbital perturbations caused by particles in the MT stream, the terms in the second line represent the change in linear momentum of the accretor and donor caused by mass ejection and accretion, respectively, and the terms in the third line account for the acceleration of the centers of mass of the accretor and donor, resulting from the instantaneous changes in their masses.
-The derivation is based on the assumption that second- or higher-order terms in $\Delta M_{\rm d}$ and $\Delta M_{\rm a}$ are ignored.
+where $\vec{g}_{\rm acc}$ and $\vec{g}_{\rm don}$ represent orbital perturbations caused by particles in the MT stream, the terms in the second line represent the change in linear momentum of the accretor and donor caused by mass ejection and accretion, respectively, and the terms in the third line account for the acceleration of the centers of mass of the accretor and donor, resulting from the instantaneous changes in their masses.
+The derivation is based on the assumption that second- or higher-order terms in $\Delta M_{\rm don}$ and $\Delta M_{\rm acc}$ are ignored.

 It is important to emphasize that Eq.~\eqref{eq:perturbation_acceleration_MT} is generic.
-In the idealized case of isotropic mass ejection and accretion, such as isotropic stellar winds, the points of ejection and accretion are assumed to coincide with the centers of mass of the two stars (i.e., $\vec{r}_{\rm a} = \vec{r}_{\rm d} = 0$).
-However, in the more general case of anisotropic mass ejection and accretion, such as RLOF, the points of ejection and accretion are offset from the centers of mass, introducing the perturbing terms proportional to $\vec{r}_{\rm a}$ and $ \vec{r}_{\rm d}$.
+In the idealized case of isotropic mass ejection from the donor and accretion onto the companion, such as isotropic stellar winds, the points of ejection and accretion are assumed to coincide with the centers of mass of the two stars (i.e., $\vec{r}_{\rm acc} = \vec{r}_{\rm don} = 0$).
+However, in the more general case of anisotropic mass ejection and accretion, such as RLOF, the points of ejection and accretion are offset from the centers of mass, introducing the perturbing terms proportional to $\vec{r}_{\rm acc}$ and $ \vec{r}_{\rm don}$.